Minimum 18 years. No use of drugs and alcohol.

 - Use common sense to avoid situations that could put you or any other player in real danger and risk, regardless of the faction.

 - Protect nature!
 Do not leave behind waste and cigarette buts, put them in your pocket, in your backpack or in a box.
 Comply with fire safety rules and regulations.

 - Don’t try to find loopholes in the rules.
 Don’t try to look for weak points in the script.
-Thus you spoil the pleasure of everyone present.
+In this way you spoil the pleasure of everyone involved.

 - It is forbidden to light a fire!